OSInside/kiwi/doc/source/image_description/elements.rst

   bootloader.

 root_clone="number"
-  For oem disk images, this attribute allows to create `number` clone(s) of the root partition, with `number` >= 1.
-A clone partition is content wise an exact byte for byte copy of the origin root partition.
+  For oem disk images, this attribute allows you to create `number` clone(s) of the root partition, with `number` >= 1.
+Content-wise, a clone partition is an exact byte-for-byte copy of the original root partition.
-  However, to avoid conflicts at boot time the UUID of any cloned partition will be made unique.
-In the sequence of partitions, the clone(s) will always be created first followed by the partition considered the origin.
-The origin partition is the one that will be referenced and used by the system.
+  However, to avoid conflicts at boot time, the UUID of any cloned partition is unique.
+In the sequence of partitions, clone or clones are always created first, followed by the original partition (that is, the partition that is referenced and used by the system).
-  Also see :ref:`clone_partitions`
+  See also :ref:`clone_partitions`

 boot_clone="number"
   Same as `root_clone` but applied to the boot partition if present

 luks="passphrase|file:///path/to/keyfile":
-  Supplying a value will trigger the encryption of the partition serving the root filesystem using the LUKS extension.
+  Specifying a value encrypts the partition serving the root filesystem using the LUKS extension.
 The supplied value represents either the passphrase string or the location of a key file if specified as `file://...` resource.
-When using a key file it is in the responsibility of the user how this key file is actually being used.
-By default any distribution will just open an interactive dialog asking for the credentials at boot time !
+When using a key file, the user is responsible for how the key file is used.
+By default, any distribution opens an interactive dialog, prompting for the credentials at boot time.

 luks_version="luks|luks1|luks2":
-  Specify which `LUKS` version should be used.
-If not set and by default `luks` is used.
-The interpretation of the default depends on the distribution and could result in either 'luks1' or 'luks2'.
-  The specification of the `LUKS` version allows using a different set of `luksformat` options.
-To investigate the differences between the two please consult the `cryptsetup` manual page.
+  Specifies which `LUKS` version should be used.
+If not set and by default, `luks` is used.
+The default depends on the distribution and can result in either 'luks1' or 'luks2'.
+Specifying a `LUKS` version enables a different set of `luksformat` options.
+Refer to `cryptsetup` manual page for information on differences between the two versions.

 target_blocksize="number":
   Specifies the image blocksize in bytes which has to match the logical blocksize of the target storage device.
-By default 512 Bytes is used, which works on many disks.
+By default, 512 Bytes is used, which works with most disks.
 You can obtain the blocksize from the `SSZ` column in the output of the following command:

   .. code:: shell-session